treasure-data/td-client-go/README.md

 Build
 -----
-- make
+* make
--- To build all the code and run all the tests
+  * To build code and run all the tests
-- make test-verbose
+* make test-verbose
--- To run tests verbosely
+  * To run tests verbosely
-- make help
+* make help
--- description of targets
+  * To describe targets
-- make clean
+* make clean
--- To cleanup locally
+  * To cleanup locally

 Synopsis
 --------